 In both adolescents and adults, gambling on the internet is most strongly associated with Gambling Disorder and an associated Alcohol Use Disorder.
 In addition to alcohol, other substance use disorders are strongly correlated with problem gambling.
 Genes account for well over half the likelihood of developing both Gambling Disorder and another substance use disorder.

-Abnormal dopamine regulation seems to play a role in Gambling Disorder because it occasionally occurs in people being treated with dopaminergic (meaning they act like dopamine does) drugs.
-The rate of Gambling Disorder in people on these medications (such as those with Parkinson’s Disease) is about 8%, several times higher than that in the general population, 0.42%.
+Abnormal dopamine regulation seems to play a role in Gambling Disorder.
+It occasionally occurs in people being treated with dopaminergic drugs.
+These drugs act like dopamine and are a common treatment for Parkinson’s Disease.
+The rate of Gambling Disorder in people on these medications is about 8%, several times higher than that in the general population, 0.42%.
 Genetic studies have confirmed that there is a specific dopamine receptor type in the brain shared between substance use disorders and Gambling Disorder.

 Risk for suicide